Pwnkdm/Zee5-Clone/README.md

 3. We learnt how to implement dynamic routing in a project.
 4. We learned some external libraries that reduce the code and provide flexibility.

-Overall our experience is great to work with one another.